tobysmith568/NewRedirect/README.md

 # NewRedirect

-Redirects users to webpages where they can create new resources.
+Redirects users to web pages where they can create new resources.

 ### Example